 Montopolis weaves photography, video, live music and narration for "The Living Coast," their latest tribute.
 Photos courtesy of Montopolis.

-Montopolis is an Austin-based orchestral rock band that creates multi-media performances that showcase the ecological jewels of Texas.
-Featuring original music by Justin Sherburn, the traveling shows weave history, storytelling and ecology with photography, video and live music to bring attention to regional treasures and the threats they face.
+The orchestral rock band, led by Fort Worth native Justin Sherburn, creates multi-media performances that showcase the ecological jewels of Texas.
+Featuring original music by Sherburn, the traveling shows weave history, storytelling and ecology with photography, video and live music to bring attention to regional treasures and the threats they face.

 READ THE FULL TRANSCRIPT: